SUNY Oneonta provides highly qualified students the opportunity to apply to regional Health Professional Schools under specialized agreements.

 Prerequisite courses for the DPT Program are defined by SUNY Upstate.

-Students accepted into the 3+3 DPT program must meet with the Pre-Health Professions Advisor at SUNY Oneonta each semester at SUNY Oneonta to review and plan coursework for their time at Oneonta.
+Students accepted into the 3+3 DPT program must meet with the Office of Health Careers at SUNY Oneonta each semester at SUNY Oneonta to review and plan coursework for their time at Oneonta.
 Each student's course plan is based on their individual student academic needs to satisfy coursework requirements prior to transfer to Upstate Medical University at the end of their junior year at SUNY Oneonta.

 Students transfer to SUNY Upstate after three years at SUNY Oneonta.
 The first year at Upstate counts for both the fourth year of undergraduate and the first year of graduate study.
 After completing their first year at SUNY Upstate, students receive a bachelor's degree from SUNY Oneonta.
 Upon successful completion of two more years of graduate work, students will be awarded a DPT degree from SUNY Upstate Medical University.